 The biochemistry laboratories at the University of Fribourg put special emphasis on investigating the mechanisms that control homeostasis and growth control in model organisms.
 They investigate the genes, proteins, and metabolites and their interactions with each other.

 Biochemistry is an interdisciplinary science: besides organic chemistry it can also include developmental, evolutionary, and behavioral biology.
 Students are therefore trained on a variety of modern practical methods (e.g., optical and electronic microscopy, X-ray diffraction, mass spectrometry, and DNA sequencing).
 Moreover, life sciences benefit from of a flow of continuous technical innovation, which renders analytical tools increasingly sensitive and effective.
 The latest analytical instruments produce data at such speed and in such quantities that simply storing the information require the usage of bioinformatics.
-As a consequence, PhD students in Biochemistry can analyze and compare their own data with the ones from their peers.
+As a consequence, PhD students in Biochemistry can analyse and compare their own data with the ones from their peers.

 PhD students learn how to conduct a research project in an independent manner.
 They will also gain competence in interpreting scientific data, presenting them, and putting them into a general context.
 PhD students participate at national and international scientific meetings in order to broaden their knowledge and to establish a scientific and social network.